sfc-aqua/quisp/README.md

 implemented in the Makefile and not explained for the graphical user interface.

+## Moving into useful work

+Once you have gotten this far, you should be able to run some of the most basic demos.
+Next, you'll want to learn how to create your own test networks, and how to extend the source code for your own uses.

 ## Development tools

 A few tools (mainly scripts) can be used to make development a bit easier.